-Okay, so would you like me to just talk about clinical wheels?
+Okay, Sandra, would you like me to just talk about clinical wheels?

-Yes, yeah, that was what you've just seen view Suzy Lamplugh, unfortunately.
-Yeah.
+Yes, yeah, that was what you've just said with Suzy Lamplugh, unfortunately.

 So.
 So if you are a sole practitioner, it's worth thinking about what would happen to your patients, if you were incapacitated.
-If something happened to you, all of a sudden, you couldn't actually tell your patient you're incapacitated.
-It's it's good practice to have another peer, who will act as your, on your behalf, who would contact your patients for you and let them know what has happened and perhaps be able to refer them on to another physiotherapy.
+If something happened to you, all of a sudden, you couldn't actually tell your patients, you're incapacitated.
+It's good practice to have another peer, who will act on your behalf, who would contact your patients for you and let them know what has happened and perhaps be able to refer them on to another physiotherapist.
 So that's worth thinking about.
 And that's called having a clinical will.
-If you die in service, then you need to make sure that your solicitor knows that on dealing with your affairs.
-They are going to have to deal with your business.
+If you die in service, then you need to make sure that your solicitor knows that on dealing with your affairs, they are going to have to deal with your business.
 And you're going to have to deal with those patients and make sure that they are told and that the notes are kept safely and securely.
-And if you retire, you need to make sure that And you'll notice that always available should be patient wish to request them in the future before those eight years that you have to keep them for.
-And you need to get, you need to make sure that your patients are happy, but another physiotherapist car or osteo, to have the details in that case.
+And if you retire, you need to make sure that, your notes are always available, should the patient wish to request them in the future before those eight years that you have to keep them for.
+And you need to make sure that your patients are happy for another physiotherapist, chiro or osteo, to have their details in that case.
 So just sort of other things to think about working alone.

-What's the rule for you guys?
-And HCPC?
+What's the rule for you guys in HCPC?
 How long do you keep patient records for?

-In ATPG?
+In HCPG?
 Us?
-So yes,

-he is interesting, I look this up for osteopaths and chiropractors.
+No, in the Health and Care Professionals Council.
+Interesting, I looked this up for osteopaths and chiropractors.
 And actually, the guidance was less clear than that.
-We will do it for eight years, or longer if the child is a child under 21.
-It's eight years from 20.
+We all do it for eight years, or longer if it's a child under 21.
+It's eight years from 21.
 But the rules stipulate, so we're simply following medical legislation rather than anything specific to our own professions.
 I could be wrong on that.

-I think it takes I think it can take up to seven years for a court case to be brought, which is where that eight years comes about, if you all came up as a result of the data protection business, because we must keep records longer than is necessary.
+I think it can take up to seven years for a court case to be brought, which is where that eight years comes about.

+Well, it all came up as a result of the data protection business, because we mustn't keep records longer than is necessary.
 But of course, we maintain that there is a medical requirement to keep them.
 But when you try to pin down what that requirement is, it's quite difficult.
-And so simply following the the procedure, which is adhered to by a doctor, for example, seem to be the most obvious thing to do.
+And so simply following the procedure, which is adhered to by a doctor, for example, seem to be the most obvious thing to do.